MatthewHaahr19/Arduino-Pong/README.md

 Requires the LedControl and Binary libraries to control the matrices.
 Requires an Arduino Mega or similar board due to the project requiring a rather large number of digital pins.

-This branch is devoted to running
+This branch is devoted to a prototype program to move each paddle up and down the screen.